|About DHS||Aging||Partners & Providers||Children||Disabilities||Economic Supports||Health Care||Publications||Licensing|

 The Adoption Assistance Agreement allows parents to claim reimbursement for non- recurring adoption expenses up to $2000.
 This reimbursement is available to all families who have an effective Adoption Assistance Agreement.
 Parents must file claims for reimbursement within 21 months after the decree of adoption has been issued.
 Send a statement of expenses and receipts or canceled checks to the Adoption Assistance Program, Minnesota Department of Human Services, within 21 months after the issuance of the decree.

 The expenses eligible for reimbursement include:

-Post-adoption services are special non-medical services discussed in the agreement that include: child care, respite care, special needs camp, family counseling, post-adoption counseling, burial expenses, and alterations to the family’s home or vehicle.
+Post-adoption services are special non-medical expenses discussed in the agreement that include: child care, respite care, special needs camp, family counseling, post-adoption counseling, burial expenses, and alterations to the family’s home or vehicle.
 Adoptive parents may request to be reimbursed for costs associated with these services.
-To access post-adoption services, contact the Adoption Assistance Program, or write to the Adoption Assistance Program at the address listed below.
+To access post- adoption services, contact the Adoption Assistance Program at: